Snapdragon Stadium: History

 On February 2, 2022, the San Diego Legion of Major League Rugby (MLR) announced Snapdragon Stadium to be their new home beginning in 2023.

-On December 6, 2022, it was announced that the San Diego Seals of National Lacrosse League (NLL) would host the NLL's first-ever outdoor game on March 4, 2023.
-The game, which would become known as the inaugural NLL Stadium Showdown, saw the Seals beat the Las Vegas Desert Dogs 15-12.

-In January 2023, the stadium hosted Monster Jam for the first time on January 7-8 and 14-15.

-On January 21, 2023, the stadium hosted its first AMA Supercross Championship event.
+On May 18, 2023, MLS announced that San Diego had been awarded the league's 30th team (later named San Diego FC) and that the team would be playing at Snapdragon Stadium starting in 2025.
+The club signed a 20-year lease with the stadium.

+On November 19, 2024, the San Diego Legion announced plans to leave Snapdragon Stadium for Torero Stadium on the campus of the University of San Diego.
+Playoff games may be hosted at Snapdragon Stadium depending on demand.

+San Diego FC played its first game at the stadium on March 1, 2025 against St. Louis City SC, a 0–0 tie in front of 34,506 fans.
+This marked the largest crowd for a sporting event in the stadium's history.
+San Diego FC played its first playoff game at the stadium on October 26, 2025 against the Portland Timbers, winning 2−1 in front of 32,500 fans.

 Opening

 Snapdragon Stadium opened for a SDSU scrimmage on August 20, 2022.
 The first game in the stadium was played on September 3, ending with the Aztecs being defeated 38–20 by the Arizona Wildcats.
-The game occurred during a heat wave, resulting in heat illnesses among attendees that required the San Diego Fire-Rescue Department to send five ambulances and three fire engines to treat around 200 people, 20 of which were hospitalized.
+The game occurred during a heat wave, resulting in heat illnesses among attendees that required the San Diego Fire-Rescue Department to send five ambulances and three fire engines to treat around 200 people, 20 of whom were hospitalized.
 By kickoff, the game started when the temperature reached 100 F, with attendees retreating from the seating area and into shade.
 On social media, the stadium design was called into question by fans because of the lack of shade.

 On September 8, San Diego Fire-Rescue stated that the department did not receive a heat injury and illness plan from the university, having only received the medical plan two days before the game, and wrote that "it was evident that the sheer number of patients at the game quickly overwhelmed the EMS resources on site and required assistance from SDFD."
 Around 12:30 pm PDT (UTC−7), SDFD and EMS deputy chiefs considered asking the university to cancel the game but decided that doing so would not resolve the situation.